richrd/suplemon/README.md

  * Syntax highlighting
  * Autocomplete
  * Easy Undo/Redo
- * Native clipboard support (on X Windows / linux)
+ * Copy & Paste, with multi line support (and native clipboard support on X11 / Unix)
  * Multiple files in tabs
  * Powerful Go To feature for jumping to files and lines
  * Find and Find next
- * Copy & Paste, with multi line support
  * Custom keyboard shortcuts
  * Mouse support
  * Extensions (easy to write your own)